Clapstream/embeddable-chat/README.md

 })
 ```

-As the user navigates around in your SPA, you may want to set the room.
+As the user navigates around in your single-page app, you may want to update their room.
 To do this, simply use the setRoom function:

 ```JavaScript
   setRoom('Rock Arena')